codegouvfr/react-dsfr/src/test/frameworks/vite/README.md

-This is a test Web App to test the integration of `dsfr-react` with Create React App You can run it locally with:
+This is a test Web App to test the integration of `dsfr-react` with Vite You can run it locally with:

 ```bash